Frequently Asked Questions

 The Act establishes certain areas of life in which discrimination is prohibited, as well as detailing the attributes on the basis of which discrimination is prohibited.
-To decide whether discrimination has occurred involves a comparison between how the person has been treated, and how another person
+To decide whether discrimination has occurred involves a comparison between how the person has been treated, and how another person without that

-or with a different attribute is treated.
+attribute or with a different attribute is treated.